nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to view students (UC1)
 2.  tApp lists all students
-3. User requests to mark a specific person as present in the list
+3. User requests to mark a specific student as present in the list
-4.  tApp marks the person as present
+4.  tApp marks the student as present

     Use case ends.